tyrumus/dotfiles-old/README.md

 Ensure your `~/.face` is at least 400x400 in size for the lockscreen to look right.

 Poke around for other things to tweak to your liking.
 Have fun!

+## TODO

+- Fix tagline animation glitch
+- Disable naughty on lockscreen
+- Fix wibox being transparent when it's supposed to be opaque, and vice versa
+- Make the top drag region to maximize, and remove the bottom drag region
+- Fix setting audio output